How to take IT end users out of the email signature management equation

 Employees are increasingly drawn to organizations that support their aspirations from an IT perspective.
 Providing a progressive IT environment is key to attracting and retaining employees and reducing staff churn.

-In particular, younger employees are more attracted to businesses that allow them to use their own hardware and software (within reason) and customize their working environment.
+In particular, younger employees are more attracted to businesses that allow them to use their own choice of hardware and software (within reason) and to customize their own working environment.

 No recourse to ‘shadow IT’

 Employees who lack confidence in their IT departments to satisfy their needs will often embrace a path of ‘shadow IT’ – using tools that IT has not sanctioned and has no visibility of.
 Instances of shadow IT typically happen when:

 The provided toolset is sub-optimal

 Alternative IT tools are easier to use and provide a better user experience